What is Growing Justice?

 In which prisons will Growing Justice operate?

-In the initial phase of this pilot project, we’re collaborating with the California Department of Corrections and Rehabilitation to establish a vertical farm and job training program on the grounds of Central California Women’s Facility in Chowchilla, California.
-We expect it will be the first of several Growing Justice sites on prison grounds across the country.
+We are collaborating with the South Carolina Department of Corrections to build our first farm at the Camille Griffin Graham Correctional Institution in Columbia, South Carolina in mid-2025.
+In California, we are collaborating with the California Department of Corrections and Rehabilitation to establish an additional vertical farm and job training program on the grounds of Central California Women’s Facility in Chowchilla, California by late 2025.
+We expect these will be the first of several Growing Justice sites on prison grounds across the country.

 Will the produce the prison farm produces really make a difference?